disj11/disj11.github.io/content/posts/notes-on-using-data-classes-in-kotlin.md

 val invalidPoint = point.copy(value = -10)

 ```
-To avoid these problems, we should write code like the following
+To prevent this from happening, we can define the `Point` class as follows:
 ```kotlin
 class Point private constructor(
     val value: Int,